 The project is to encourage economic development that will assist with recovery and growth, increase accessibility to the Mississippi River for citizens and tourists, and improve the quality of life, safety, and public health.
 This trail would also provide an additional access corridor into and out of New Orleans in the event of an emergency, or need for evacuation and relief efforts.
 A feasibility study has been completed through a partnership between the Pontchartrain Levee District, the State of Louisiana, the Baton Rouge Area Foundation, and East Baton Rouge, Ascension, Iberville, St. Charles, St. James, and St. John Parishes.
 The next phase is to produce Design Development and Construction Documents to provide 'Shovel Ready' projects and solicit construction funding.
 Project Status East Baton Rouge Parish East Baton Rouge Parish has currently completed 2 segments of trails.
 One extending from Florida St. in downtown Baton Rouge to Skip Bertman Drive at the LSU campus (approximately 2.5 miles) the other segment was recently completed and extends from Skip Bertman Drive to Farr Park (approximately 1.7 miles).
 A phase III trail section will extend from Farr Park to Ben Hur Rd., and is 6.5 miles in length.
 This will increase the total contiguous distance of trail to 10.7 miles.
 After the construction of the Phase III segment, East Baton Rouge Parish will then have 3.7 miles of additional trail to construct in order to reach the Iberville Parish line.
-Iberville Parish Iberville parish has no existing trails constructed on the Mississippi River levee crown.
-Phase I of this project is a 6.3 mile section of trail from Bayou Manchac at the East Baton Rouge parish line to LA Hwy.
-74 in St. Gabriel.
+Iberville Parish Iberville Parish has received funding to construct a 1⁄2 mile section of trail from Bayou Paul Lane that will extend upriver to Roberto's Restaurant in St. Gabriel.
 Ascension Parish Ascension Parish has no existing trails constructed on the Mississippi River levee crown.
 Phase I of this project is to improve the existing 5.1 mile trail corridor from LA Hwy.
 44 to LA Hwy.
 22 in Darrow.
-St. James Parish Phase I of this project is to improve the 1.95 mile section from the Gramercy fire station to St. Joseph's Church in Paulina.
-This initial phase has received funding and is currently in the design development stage.
-Estimated Project Costs East Baton Rouge Parish Estimated cost for design and construction = \$2,362,000.00 Iberville Parish Estimated cost for design and construction = \$4,572,000.00 Ascension Parish Estimated cost for design and construction = \$6,028,000.00 artrain Levee

-St. James Parish Estimated cost for design and construction = \$4,417,000.00
+St. James Parish St. James has received funding for 3 trail segments that is divided into 2 phases.
+Phase I of this project is to improve a 1.95 mile section from the Gramercy fire station to St. Joseph's Church in Paulina.
+Phase II is made up in the 2 segments at each end of the Phase 1 segment.
+The Phase II project is described as Phase II-A & Phase II-B. Phase II-A is to extend from St. Josephs Church 1⁄4 mile upriver to Paulina Elementary School.
+Phase II-B is to extend from the Gramarcy fire station downriver to Willow Street.
+Both of these Phases have received funding and are in the permitting stage.
+Estimated Project Costs East Baton Rouge Parish Estimated cost for design and construction = \$2,362,000.00 Iberville Parish Estimated cost for design and construction = \$4,572,000.00 Ascension Parish Estimated cost for design and construction = \$6,028,000.00 St. James Parish Estimated cost for design and construction = \$4,417,000.00

-Louisiana Mississippi River Trail (LAMRT) East Baton Rouge Parish
+Louisiana Mississippi River Trail (LAMRT)

+East Baton Rouge Parish

+hartrain Levee